oVirt/ovirt-site/source/db-issues/formatting.html.md

 The following SQL formatting rules apply to code written as views/SP/upgrade scripts under the dbscripts folder:

-Please note that each example demonstrates ONLY teh specific rule and not the entire formatting for simplicity.
+Please note that each example demonstrates ONLY the specific rule and not the entire formatting for simplicity.

+Example that appears with red are wrong

+Example that appears with blue are right

 ## Indentation